 In my opinion, Wedgemount Lake is one of the most difficult hikes in the Whistler area, but there’s a reason why people do it – an insanely beautiful glacier crashing into a turquoise alpine lake.
 You definitely need the right gear and the physical ability for a demanding hike like this one.

 Only three years old, the alpine mountain bike trail Into the Mystic (climbing trail) and Lord the Squirrels (descent trail) opened in 2017 thanks to WORCA.
 The trails’ popularity is growing as a destination for a challenging climb and fun descent, along with stunning alpine views – a photographers dream.
 Imagine reflections of riders in small alpine tarns with looming peaks in the background.
 The earlier you make the grind up, the greater the lighting reward especially with short, fall days upon us.

 It’s good to note that this trail system is in the high alpine, which is a sensitive environment.
 This area doesn’t allow dogs or e-bikes.
 Remember to pack out what you pack in, stay on the trail, be aware of wildlife and check for trail closures before you go.
 These trails don’t build or maintain themselves, so if you’re considering a ride then also consider donating to their upkeep via WORCA.

-Fall is an exciting time in the mountains, with Craft Beer Month, Whistler Wine Walk and the Writers Festival.
-For more ideas on what to do in Whistler in the fall, take a look at When Seasons Collide: 12 Quintessential Whistler Experiences and check out the video below.
+Fall is an exciting time in the mountains, with the Whistler Village Beer Festival and the Writers Festival also on the calendar.
+For more ideas on what to do in Whistler in the fall, take a look at 15 Things to Do in Whistler in Fall and check out the video below.

 The weather can change quickly in the fall (snow typically starts to fall at higher elevations), so be prepared for an adventure by bringing the right gear and having a plan.
 Fall is an incredible time to visit the mountains with deals on accommodation, dining, and arts and culture experiences.